Acker Peak

-Acker Peak is a summit in Yosemite National Park in Tuolumne County, California.
+Acker Peak is a summit in Yosemite National Park in Tuolumne County, California, United States.
 With an elevation of 10988 ft, Acker Peak is the 665th-highest summit in the state of California.

-The summit was named for William Bertrand Acker (1859–1935), a park official.
+The summit was named for William Bertrand Acker, a park official.
 This geographical feature's toponym was officially adopted in 1932 by the U.S. Board on Geographic Names.

 The first ascent of the summit was made July 27, 1945, by Arthur J. Reyman.

 Climate

 According to the Köppen climate classification system, Acker Peak is located in an alpine climate zone.
 Most weather fronts originate in the Pacific Ocean, and travel east toward the Sierra Nevada mountains.
 As fronts approach, they are forced upward by the peaks (orographic lift), causing them to drop their moisture in the form of rain or snowfall onto the range.